Investing for Passive Income With ETFs

 The core income ETFs

 - SCHD (Schwab US Dividend Equity).
-Focuses on quality dividend growers. ~3.5% yield with solid price appreciation.
+Quality screen plus dividend track record. ~3.5% yield with solid price appreciation.

 - VIG (Vanguard Dividend Appreciation).
-Only holds companies that have increased dividends for 10+ consecutive years.
-Lower yield (~1.8%) but excellent total return.
+Only companies with 10+ consecutive years of dividend increases.
+Lower yield (~1.8%), competitive total return on a multi-year basis.

 - DGRO (iShares Core Dividend Growth).
-Similar to VIG, broader selection criteria. ~2.3% yield.
+Broader inclusion than VIG. ~2.3% yield.

 A sample income portfolio